How to Land Travel Nursing North Carolina & South Carolina JobsPosted On August 31, 2017

 Why are travel nurses looking for travel nursing North Carolina (and South) assignments?

 First thing’s first, let’s examine why travel nurses are drawn to this area:

 They are compact states

-North Carolina and South Carolina are both compact states, meaning those with a compact license can practice in both states (among 23 others) without the usual regulatory obstacles such as applications and fees.
-RNs with a primary residence in a compact state have quick access to jobs in the Carolinas.
+North Carolina and South Carolina are both nursing compact states, meaning those with a compact license can practice in both states (among 23 others) without the usual regulatory obstacles such as applications and fees.
+RNs with a primary residence in nurse compact states have quick access to jobs in the Carolinas.

 The site-seeing and family fun

 Both North Carolina and South Carolina offer hundreds of miles of Atlantic Ocean with some of the most beautiful coastlines in the country.
 North Carolina’s Blue Ridge Parkway weaves through stunning mountains waiting to be explored.
 Hiking, biking, kayaking and white water rafting are the norm in these outdoorsy states, not to mention all of the family-friendly activities – there’s something for everybody.